 The word “occult” is from the Latin word, “occultus” which means “secret, hidden or clandestine.”
 It refers to a wide range of practices, concepts or organizations whose true nature are disguised with discrete and deceptive phenomena.
-The Bible describes an “immoral woman” saying “her ways are unstable; you do not know them” (Prov 5:6).
+The Bible describes an “immoral woman” saying “her ways are unstable; you do not know them” (Prov.
+5:6).
 This also fits the occult.
 It is so multifaceted, unstable and adaptive that no limit can be set to the forms it takes to seduce and trap people.
 There are however 6 general characteristics that distinguishes the occult:

 Secrecy – It is always shrouded in secrecy and cover-up both in teaching and practice.
 It binds adherents under oaths and covenants and attaches terrible consequences to its secrets being exposed.

-Esotericism – It claims to possess mysteries, symbolisms or mysticism unknown to the people outside or veiled to the mundane world.
+Esotericism – it claims to possess mysteries, symbolisms or mysticism unknown to the people outside or veiled to the mundane world.

-Gnosticism – It claims to offer the most ancient wisdom or secret knowledge that allegedly places the initiate on a higher footing than the outsiders.
-Thus, its very fascinating to the fallen man.
+Gnosticism – it claims to offer the most ancient wisdom or secret knowledge that allegedly places the initiate on a higher footing than the outsiders.
+Thus, it’s very fascinating to the fallen man.

 Supernaturalism – it offers experiences beyond natural, reason, science and the physical plane.
 It promises great insights through interactions with the spirit realm.

-Control – It provides an attempt by which man can manipulate or control others, events (present or future), spiritual forces and alter reality to suit his own purposes.
+Control – it provides an attempt by which man can manipulate or control others, events (present or future), spiritual forces and alter reality to suit his own purposes.

-Opposition – It rejects or replaces the existing social and political order.
+Opposition – it rejects or replaces the existing social and political order.
 It counterfeits healthy relationships, family structures or organizations with its own authority or order.

 The occult typifies an “alternative” lifestyle or system that defies and opposes the supremacy of God.
 Its sound bytes goes like: “Is God not showing you your future?
 Come, we’ll show it to you” or “Is He repressing your sexuality?
-Come, we’ll give you sexual liberty…Is He not healing your loved one?
+Come, we’ll give you sexual liberty.”
+“Is He not healing your loved one?
 We’ll do it – instantly!”
 It gathers under its banner those seeking things outside God, and are willing to do anything to get them.